OUR HISTORY

 When Arkansas First Lady Susan Hutchinson approached BARBARA/JEAN in 2014 with the offer to partner for the first ever Woman of Inspiration gala, the team was thrilled to contribute to a meaningful cause.
 For four consecutive years, BARBARA/JEAN has been the exclusive runway show for the event, featuring Lafayette 148 New York, and the first runway presentations in Arkansas from Kaufman Franco, Carolina Herrera, and Lourdes Chavez.

 In 2022, BARBARA/JEAN celebrated 50 years of offering the world’s best merchandise and highest levels of customer service to Arkansas women.
-Throughout its history, BARBARA/JEAN has earned its reputation for high visibility and generous contributions to its community, as well as an excellent reputation in the fashion industry for fiscal responsibility and long-term relationships with our many exclusive resources.
-To this day, it continues to be a pillar of professionalism, luxury and service in Little Rock.
+Throughout its history, it has earned a reputation for generous community involvement, long-standing relationships with exclusive fashion resources, and unwavering professionalism and luxury in Little Rock.